 Hence, my belief is that hybrid Robo advisors, consultants who provide traditional advice but also manages money using automated wealth investment platforms, will have the highest chance of surviving.

 I’m NOT an expert in Fintech and am learning more to acquire knowledge and be part of the revolution.
-Happy to hear your thoughts and have more contributors for the Fintech space.Recommend0 recommendationsPublished in
+Happy to hear your thoughts and have more contributors to the Fintech space.Recommend0 recommendationsPublished in